-The service consists of five stages to educate, ensure compatibility, vet matches, ensure inclusion, and to provide in-marriage support.
+The service consists of key elements to educate, ensure compatibility, vet matches, ensure inclusion, and provide in-marriage support.

-A 5-day module-based course delivered by an experienced facilitator designed to equip revert sisters and brothers with an in-depth understanding of:
+An online module-based course delivered by experienced facilitators designed to equip revert sisters and brothers with an in-depth understanding of:

 ✓ What marriage means in Islam